Houses

 Locate car parking where there is the most accessible route to the main entrance, a route which is step-free, level and free from obstruction.
 This may need to be from the street so consider the route people take outside of the private boundary.

-Best practice design for approaching homes makes homes safe for all uses.
+Best practice design for approaching homes makes homes safe for all users.
 Mistakes in design and construction phases can make homes unsuitable for inhabitants with current or future mobility issues.

 Applicants should demonstrate in their submission how this element of the code has been complied with.